rollup/plugins/packages/eslint/README.md

 # @rollup/plugin-eslint

-🍣 A Rollup plugin to verify entry point and all imported files with ESLint.
+🍣 A Rollup plugin to lint entry points and all imported files with ESLint.

 ## Install